 Dedicated to increasing access to fresh, local, produce.

 Fredando “Farmer Fredo” Jackson, the executive director of Flint River Fresh, has worked in agricultural outreach to low-income communities and in food production for a decade.
-Known in the community affectionately as Farmer Fredo, the seeds planted by his grandparents blossomed during his time at Historic Koinonia Farm in Americus, GA where he learned and used different methods for small-scale agriculture production including organic, square foot gardening, biointensive, permaculture and SPIN Farming.
+The Plains, GA Native grew up surrounded by food and social enterprise because of his grandparents.
+The seeds planted by them blossomed during his time at Historic Koinonia Farm in Americus, GA where he learned the importance of “Partnership Farming” with connecting communities to farmers and the land.

-The Plains, GA native grew up understanding the importance of growing food and its ability to create cultural identity for a community.
 He wants to make a difference in rural and under-served communities by teaching “super simple” sustainable practices that feed people, preserve the environment, and empower to young people.
-He has over 10 years of experience in sustainable agriculture.

 Assisted with 22 School/Community Gardens in Dougherty County.